aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 <td>The number of values to read starting from the access point.</td>
 <td>Integer</td>
 <td>
 The number of items to read can be specified as well in the DataType of the channel, e.g. WORD[size].
-The Size setting can be used if the DataType field is ommitted to read the default data type for the device.
+The Size setting can be used if the DataType field is omitted to read the default data type for the device.
 If the length is both specified in the DataType in both the Size setting a configuration error is raised.
  </td>
 </tr>